radish-es/casebook-property/content/casebook/relationships/armorie.md

 short: Armorie
 reporter: (1772) KB, 1 Strange 505, 93 ER 64
 year: 1772
 facts: The plaintiff chimney sweep found a jewel in the course of his work and took it to the defendant to have it appraised.
-Upon demanding the jewel's return, the defendant refused to give it to the plaintiff.
+Upon demanding the jewel's return, the defendant refused to give it back to the plaintiff.
 issue: Relative possession
 held: For the plaintiff.
 One who finds a chattel is considered its owner against anyone in the world other than its prior and rightful owner.
 public: true